University of California, Merced – 2020 Campus Expansion

 Expanding the campus and reinforcing a sense of place

 SOM’s planning work for UC Merced’s 2020 campus expansion project builds on the principles of sustainability and flexibility established in the first master plan.
-Clusters of four- and five-story buildings create an “urban street experience” at the heart of campus, yet grounded in a sense of place unique to the Valley, with views out to the landscape beyond.
-Buildings are clustered into zones of higher density, while natural areas, such as a wetlands zone near the campus, remain open and protected from development.
+Clusters of four- and five-story buildings create an “urban street experience” at the heart of campus, while remaining rooted in the distinct character of the San Joaquin Valley.
+Buildings are arranged into zones of higher density, while natural areas, such as a wetlands zone near the campus, remain open and protected from development.

-Another distinctive aspect of the campus planning strategy is that each of the new buildings at UC Merced serves multiple purposes.
+Another defining feature of UC Merced’s campus planning strategy is that each new building is designed to serve multiple functions.
 Classrooms are layered into every building, from residence halls to research facilities.

 The Pavilion, a new social hub